dialect-map/dialect-map-job-pubsub/README.md

 ### About
-This repository contains the data-ingestion job to propagate _static_ data to the database.
+This repository contains the data-ingestion job to propagate Pub/Sub data to the database.
-The _static_ term makes reference to the [Dialect map data][dialect-map-data] slow change pace.

-It relies on [Dialect map IO][dialect-map-io], which provides PubSub / API connection capabilities, and [Dialect map schemas][dialect-map-schemas], which provides data (de)serialization capabilities, in order to send validated records to the [Dialect map private API][dialect-map-private-api] component.
+It relies on [Dialect map IO][dialect-map-io], which provides PubSub / API connection capabilities, and [Dialect map schemas][dialect-map-schemas], which provides data (de)serialization capabilities, in order to send validated records to the [Dialect map private API][dialect-map-private-api].

 ### Dependencies